National Accountability Bureau: Allegations and controversies

 In December 2018, an educationist Mian Javed Ahmed died in Camp Jail, Lahore, while in custody facing charges brought by NAB.
-Dr. Mujahid Kamran, former vice-chancellor of Punjab University, who was also arrested by NAB over allegations of illegal appointments, described the bureau’s detention facilities as “torture cells,” raising further concerns about the treatment of detainees in NAB custody.
+Dr. Mujahid Kamran, former vice-chancellor of Punjab University, who was also arrested by NAB over allegations of illegal appointments, described the bureau's detention facilities as "torture cells," raising further concerns about the treatment of detainees in NAB custody.

 In July 2020, Pakistan's Supreme Court ruled that NAB had violated the rights to fair trial and due process in the prolonged detention of opposition politicians Khawaja Saad Rafique and Khawaja Salman Rafique, who were held for 15 months without sufficient grounds.
 The court granted them bail and criticized NAB for acting with disregard for the law and fundamental rights, describing the case as a clear example of unlawful detention.
 The decision prompted widespread criticism of NAB, with the Supreme Court Bar Association and Pakistan Bar Council condemning its actions as politically motivated.
-Human Rights Watch and other observers called for reforms, citing concerns over NAB’s alleged use as a tool to harass political opponents and its broad, unchecked powers granted under a 1999 ordinance.
-The European Commission and Pakistani courts also raised concerns about the agency’s perceived bias and arbitrary use of arrest powers, while several high-profile cases, including the detention of media figures and political leaders, were cited as examples of abuse.
+Human Rights Watch and other observers called for reforms, citing concerns over NAB's alleged use as a tool to harass political opponents and its broad, unchecked powers granted under a 1999 ordinance.
+The European Commission and Pakistani courts also raised concerns about the agency's perceived bias and arbitrary use of arrest powers, while several high-profile cases, including the detention of media figures and political leaders, were cited as examples of abuse.

+According to the IMF's 2025 Governance and Corruption Diagnostic Assessment, the NAB faces credibility issues.
+The assessment cited a 2024 government task force report that found NAB had at times exceeded its mandate and pursued politically motivated cases, which it said undermined public trust and created bureaucratic hesitation.
+The assessment report also noted that conviction rates remain low.

-In August 2025, Khawaja Asif alleged that more than half of Pakistan’s civil bureaucracy had acquired property in Portugal and was pursuing its citizenship.
-In response, the NAB stated that it had no evidence or intelligence to support the minister’s claims and confirmed that no related investigations were underway.
+In August 2025, Khawaja Asif alleged that more than half of Pakistan's civil bureaucracy had acquired property in Portugal and was pursuing its citizenship.
+In response, the NAB stated that it had no evidence or intelligence to support the minister's claims and confirmed that no related investigations were underway.
 Concerned officials emphasized that while instances of corruption had occurred, such sweeping accusations were unsubstantiated.